 HOUSTON — Nine months after Hurricane Harvey dumped more than 50 inches of rain on the Gulf Coast, green grass has returned to plush Houston developments and the city’s downtown hums with millennial workers choosing a favorite food truck.
 But just a short drive away,Kashmere Gardens has not recovered.

 Nearly every street of the 10,000-person neighborhood has homes that are gutted.
 Empty window panes reveal sparse interiors without walls, doors or carpets.
 Doors hang ajar and mold consumes living rooms and kitchens.
 Signs dot the lawns, promising homeowners that they can quickly sell out and avoid the messy process of rebuilding.
 One family lives in a tent in their driveway where mangy dogs circle around, shedding fur and leaving a rotten stench hanging in the air.
-Inside their wrecked home, two 4-year-old children sleep just feet […]
+Inside their wrecked home, two 4-year-old children sleep just feet away […]

 Stephan: I am a rural person.
 Although I lived in L.A. and D.C. for decades, by choice and inclination, I prefer rural communities and attractive small villages.
 But there is a trend afoot that is putting rural communities like the one I live in in jeopardy; I am speaking here of the collapse of rural healthcare in America.